What you should know about kitchen taps

 - I hear a lot about ceramic disc technology.
 What are the options/benefits of the systems available?

 As a rule of thumb, traditional taps with compression valves are ideally suited for low pressure situations.
 A traditional washer valve controls the water flow, with the tap handle taking a number of revolutions to turn the water from “off” to full “on”.
 Single lever kitchen mixer taps are becoming very popular in the UK, and these invariably feature ceramic disc technology.
 They are designed for most low, medium and high pressure systems, and the 180 degree movement of the lever provides the convenience of one-handed control of the tap, allowing hot and cold mix in one movement.
 Cruciform quarter turn taps deliver full water flow instantly, from “off” to full “on”, with a 90 degree movement.
 Hard precision ceramic discs help to prevent “furring” from hard water deposits.
 BLANCO offers all options.

 - What are the benefits of a tap with a pull-out spray?

-These taps provide full flow or spray action, and the long, flexible spray arm makes it easy to rinse vegetables, fruit and other items.
-It also allows you to reach every part of the sink easily.
-You can fill tall vases which can be quite awkward to fill, and you can even fill buckets placed on the floor, to avoid heavy lifting when the bucket is full of water.
+Pull-out spray kitchen mixer taps provide full flow or spray action, and the long, flexible spray arm makes it easy to rinse vegetables, fruit and other items.
+It also allows you to reach every part of the kitchen sink easily.
+You can fill tall vases which can otherwise be quite awkward to fill, and you can even fill buckets placed on the floor, to avoid heavy lifting when the bucket is full of water.
 (Incidentally, if you do choose a pull-out spray tap, you are safe with BLANCO because our pull-out spray models have been designed especially for the UK, and will work with most water pressures).